Pretid/galactica_helpers/README.md

 [:uk:EN](./README.md) [:fr:FR](./README_FR.md)
 # Galactica helpers
+>[!WARNING]
->⚠️ **Community Repository**: Please note that the scripts in this repository are contributed by members of the Galactica community and may not be officially endorsed or supported by the Galactica development team.
+>**Community Repository**: Please note that the scripts in this repository are contributed by members of the Galactica community and may not be officially endorsed or supported by the Galactica development team.
 While efforts are made to ensure the quality and security of the scripts, users should exercise caution and review the code before running it in their node validators.

 ## Initialize